-This creamy spinach artichoke dip is the perfect appetizer. it's so delicious and very easy to make - it only takes about 30 minutes.
+This creamy spinach artichoke dip is the perfect appetizer.
+It's delicious and very easy to make - it only takes about 30 minutes.
+The leftovers keep well in the fridge for several days, and can be quickly reheated in the microwave.

 Ingredients

-You'll only need a few simple ingredients to make this tasty dip.
+You'll only need a few simple ingredients to make this dip.
 The exact measurements are included in the recipe card below.
 Here's an overview of what you'll need:

 - Canned artichoke hearts: I use those that are canned in water.

-- Creamy stuff: Sour cream and mayonnaise.
+- Creamy ingredients: Sour cream and mayonnaise.

 - Minced garlic: Mince it yourself, or use the stuff that comes in a jar.